Downtown Refresh FAQs

 The City/County Parks Department secured the statue, keeping it safe until they determine a new place to relocate the Boy with the Boot.

 The plans for the site include mixed use of market-rate apartments, restaurants, retail and specialty boutique businesses.
 Opportunities for office space will be available, too.
-Along with the redevelopment of new streets and buildings, public green spaces and a public marketplace are planned.
+Accompanying the development of new streets and buildings will be public green space and public marketplace.